aysutoprak/SmartBrain/README.md

+# Smart Brain
-# A face recognition app made using React and Clarifai face recognition api.
+A face recognition app made using React and Clarifai face recognition api.